jakewqj/jakewqj-test/_posts/2023-06-23-first-blog-after-moving-from-wordpress-to-jekyll.md

 I have wanted to give [Hexo](https://hexo.io) a try, after several days' testing and having found [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy), I decided go with Jekyll finally.

-## Here are the main purpose of my blog
+## Main purpose of my blog

-1. Documentation for my writings and thoughts
+1. Documentation for my writings, field recordings, and thoughts
-2. Presentation for my expertise
+2. Presentation for my expertise in Music Industry
 3. Promotion for the indie music I love in China

+For the next couple months I will just keep blogging for the pure fun of writing in [`Markdown`](https://daringfireball.net/projects/markdown/).